ROOSEVELT COUNTY RURAL TELEPHONE

 The business and affairs of the Cooperative shall be managed by eight (8) members.
 The Board shall exercise all the powers of the Cooperative except such as are by law or the Cooperative’s Articles of Incorporation or Bylaws conferred upon or reserved to the members.
 To insure geographical representation on the Board of Directors, the area served by the Cooperative is divided into eight (8) director districts, conforming to the eight exchange areas: Milnesand, Floyd, Causey, Elida, Arch, Dora, Melrose, and Texico.
 One director shall be elected from each of the eight Exchange Districts

 No person shall be eligible to become or remain a director of the Cooperative who is a close relative of an incumbent director or of any employee of the Cooperative, or is not a member of the Cooperative and receiving Cooperative service at the member’s primary residential abode.
-No person shall be eligible to become or remain a director of, or to hold any other position of trust in the Cooperative who is not at least eighteen (18) years of age, or is in any way employed by or financially interested in a competing enterprise furnishing telephone or other service in the Cooperative’s service area.
+No person shall be eligible to become or remain a director of, or to hold any other position of trust in the Cooperative who is not at least eighteen (18) years of age, who is a current or former employee of the Cooperative, who has an interest adverse to the Cooperative, or is in any way employed by or financially interested in a competing enterprise furnishing telephone or other service in the Cooperative’s service area which could create a conflict of interest as determined by the Board of Directors .
 Upon establishment of the fact that a nominee for director lacks eligibility under this Section or as may be provided elsewhere in these Bylaws it shall be the duty of the chairman presiding at the meeting at which such nominee would otherwise be voted upon to disqualify such nominee.
-Upon the establishment of the fact that any person being considered for, or already holding a directorship or other position of trust in the Cooperative lacks eligibility under this Section, it shall be the duty of the Board of Directors to withhold such position from such person, or to cause him to be removed there from.
-No person will be eligible to be a director who has an interest adverse to the Cooperative.
+Upon the establishment of the fact that any person being considered for, or already holding a directorship or other position of trust in the Cooperative lacks eligibility under this Section, it shall be the duty of the Board of Directors to withhold such position from such person, or to cause him to be removed therefrom.

 Section 4.03.
 Election